kangaskahn/snippets-se/README.md

-## Snippets SE WordPRess Plugin v1.0.0
+## Snippets SE WordPress Plugin v1.0.0
 ##### The simple way to replace your text using custom variables!

 ##### Description